Utilizing Network Properties to Detect Erroneous Inputs: Related Work

 Further, Bendale and Boult proposed OpenMax~\cite{bendale_towards_2015} , a network layer that use the penultimate activation vector of neural networks and propose OpenMax, a network layer to estimate the probability of being from an unknown class using Meta Recognition.
 Specifically, for a given example, OpenMax takes the activation vector mean from each correctly predicted class to compute a Weibull distribution to determine the probability that a new example is OoD.
 They successfully detect out-of-distribution images and some types of adversarial attacks.
 Their out-of-distribution set contains fooling images labeled with high-confidence in standard softmax models, similar to our ImageNet-O set referenced section \ref{ood_datasets}.
 Additional work by Rozsa et. al. \cite{rozsa_adversarial_2017} proposed an adversarial attack against OpenMax, which we describe in Section \ref{adv}.

 \textbf{Adversarial Attacks} Adversarial examples occur when small, meaningful changes to clean data alter a network's prediction.
 Szegedy \etal\cite{szegedy_intriguing_2014} highlighted these limitations, giving rise to the field of adversarial attacks.
 Since then, numerous methods have been proposed to generate adversarial attacks~\cite{carlini_towards_2017, goodfellow_explaining_2015, moosavi-dezfooli_deepfool_2016,papernot_limitations_2015}.

-Several works have attempted to defend against adversaries~\cite{lu_safetynet_2017,metzen_detecting_2017}, however, the field largely conforms to a classic ``white hat"/``black hat" paradigm (i.e., solutions are often temporary because new attacks are created to overcome the defensive solution~\cite{carlini_adversarial_2017}).
-To date, only a few defenses have proven effective on smaller input dimensions \cite{madry_towards_2019,schott_towards_2018}.
+Several works have attempted to defend against adversaries~\cite{lu_safetynet_2017,metzen_detecting_2017}, however, the field largely conforms to a classic ``white hat"/``black hat" paradigm (i.e., solutions are often temporary because new attacks are created to overcome the defensive solution).

 Researchers have identified the upper bounds of adversarial robustness techniques for certain distributions~\cite{fawzi_adversarial_2018,gilmer_adversarial_2018,mahloujifar_curse_2018}.
 In particular, Fawzi \etal~\cite{fawzi_adversarial_2018} suggested a strong relation between adversarial robustness and the linearity of a classifier in latent space.
 Gilmer~\etal~\cite{gilmer_adversarial_2018} showed that when a model misclassifies even a fraction of inputs, it can be exposed to adversarial perturbations of size $O(1/\sqrt{n}$), where $n$ is the number of input dimensions.